Before You Go Abroad

 Applications will not be reviewed until all materials are on file.
 It is the student’s responsibility to ensure that all required materials have been received by the BU Study Abroad office.

 Most Boston University Study Abroad programs have a rolling admissions policy, which means that applications are reviewed as they are completed, prior to all deadlines.
-To ensure full consideration, students are encouraged to apply as soon as possible as some programs and internship tracks have limited space and may fill up before the deadline.
-Date of application does not guarantee acceptance.
-Students will be emailed an admissions decision within three weeks of a completed application.
+To ensure full consideration, students are encouraged to apply as soon as possible as some programs and internships have limited space and may fill up before the deadline.
+Date of application does not guarantee acceptance, as all aspects of the application are considered.
+Students will generally be emailed an admissions decision within three weeks of a completed application.

-Details of programs that do not use rolling admissions can be found here.
+If a program does not use rolling admissions, it will be noted on the program page.
 Applicants to these programs will receive an admissions decision after the program deadline.

 Can you confirm that you received my application materials?